StereoKit/StereoKit/README.md

 ![StereoKit Logo](/Documentation/img/StereoKitWide.svg)

-An easy-to-use mixed reality library for building HoloLens and VR applications with C# and OpenXR!
+StereoKit is an easy-to-use open source mixed reality library for building HoloLens and VR applications with C# and OpenXR!

 The getting started guide [can be found here](https://stereokit.net/Pages/Guides/Getting-Started.html)!